Create your best hormone health with East Asian medicine (a guide).

 What you can do:

-Eat mostly warm, cooked foods and add warming spices such as ginger, cinnamon and turmeric to your meals, balance your blood sugar by eating plenty of protein and fiber with every meal, lowering your simple carbohydrate and sugar consumption
+Eat mostly warm, cooked foods and add warming spices such as ginger, cinnamon, and turmeric to your meals, balance your blood sugar by eating plenty of protein and fiber with every meal, and lower your simple carbohydrate and sugar consumption

 Supplements to consider: digestive enzymes, drink Pau d’ Arco tea, a wide-spectrum probiotic containing s. boulardii